EDreams: History

-The company was founded by Javier Pérez-Tenessa de Block, James Hare and Mauricio Prieto in Silicon Valley in 2000, with the support of European and American financial groups such as DCM-Doll Capital Management, Apax Partners, Atlas Venture and 3i Group, among others.
-In 2000, the company moved its headquarters to Barcelona, Spain, and launched in the Spanish and Italian markets, becoming the first online travel agency to offer its services in Spain.
-Javier Perez-Tenessa served as CEO from 2000 to 2015.
-James Hare served as president and Managing Director Italy from 2000 to 2010.
+eDreams was founded in 1999 in Silicon Valley by Javier Pérez‑Tenessa, James Hare and Mauricio Prieto, with the support of European and American financial groups such as DCM‑Doll Capital Management, Apax Partners, Atlas Venture and 3i Group, and over the following years expanded into a major European online travel business.
+In 2000, the company moved its headquarters to Barcelona and launched its services in the Spanish and Italian markets, becoming one of the first online travel agencies to operate in Spain.